tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 The ``root`` user
 -----------------

-Now let us have a look at the permissions of the ``/usr/bin`` directory.
+Now let's have a look at the permissions of the ``/usr/bin`` directory.
 In the below we use the ``-l`` flag to list the result in "long" format, i.e. to view the permissions etc, and the ``-d`` flag to state that we want to list the directory itself rather than its content.